rdelpoux/ESP32Robot/README.md

 The objective of the lab is to implement a speed control so that the robot moves straight ahead.

-- Instructions are given here : [Closed Loop Control](Closedloopcontrol.md)
+- Instructions are given here: [Closed Loop Control](Closedloopcontrol.md)

 ## Session 3 <a name="session3"></a>

 The objective of the lab is to implement a angle tracking controller in addition to the speed controller developed at the previous lecture for the robot to follow the line, at constant speed.

-- Instructions are given here : [Line follower tracking controller](LineFollower.md)
+- Instructions are given here: [Line follower tracking controller](LineFollower.md)

 ## Appendix <a name="appendix"></a>

-To implement different control laws on the robot we propose here a solution for automatic code generation :
+To implement different control laws on the robot we propose here a solution for automatic code generation:

 - [Automatic code generation](AutomaticCodeGeneration.md)